All Practice Exams

 B.Clarify symptom onset, location, associated symptoms, and prior related procedures.

-C.Avoid history to prevent bias.
+C.Avoid history to prevent biasing the exam.

 D.Ask only whether the patient is fasting.

-A.Low-level wipe only with no traceability.
+A.A low-level surface wipe with no traceability.

-B.High-level disinfection with required workflow and documentation.
+B.High-level disinfection following a validated workflow with documentation.

-C.Sterilization in every case regardless manufacturer guidance.
+C.Sterilization in every case regardless of manufacturer guidance.

 D.No cleaning if a probe cover remained intact.